Siluvai1997/job-search-observability/README.md

 # Job Search Observability

-> Bringing DevOps observability to job hunting — a dashboard that monitors your applications like production services.
+> A Streamlit + Plotly dashboard that visualizes your job-application health using dummy data for privacy.
+Demonstrates data automation, observability concepts, and dashboard design — DevOps applied to everyday life.

 ---